 Cactus Juice is a heat cured resin used to harden and stabilize most porous material, especially wood.
-It comes pre-catalyzed in pints and quarts and ready to catalyze with the included catalyst in 1/2 gallon and larger.
+It comes pre-activated in pints and quarts and ready to activate with the included activator in 1/2 gallon and larger.
 It is quite easy to use to obtain professional results in your home shop following these simple direction.
 These directions have some specifics applicable to my Cactus Juice Vacuum Chambers that may not apply to other chambers but the general use should be the same.

 - Cactus Juice

 - Stabilizing chamber (Cactus Juice Stabilizing Chamber, pickle jar, or pressure pot converted for vacuum use)

 - Vacuum pump capable of achieving a minimum of 28” Hg at sea level or 100 microns .
 Higher vacuum will produce better stabilized blanks.
 (I highly recommend an electric rotary vane vacuum pump since it may take over an hour of vacuum to fully evacuate the blanks of air) See this article for an explanation of vacuum and stabilizing

 - Small toaster oven (often available at second hand stores for around $10)

 - Aluminum foil